Best Swim Fins for Training

 The material, size, and shape of the swimming fin you choose make a big difference in the way your swim fins help you improve in the water.

-Short Fins vs. Long Fins.
+Short Blade Fins vs. Long Blade Fins

 Training fins come in a variety of lengths and shapes, but the two main categories are short blade training fins and long blade swim fins.